 THE PERVERSION OF GRACE

-The current fundamental misunderstanding of the Kingdom of God, the poison that weakens the will of the Christian to resist sin, to overcome the devil, and that has led to so many other destructive teachings and practices, is the perversion of the Apostle Paul’s doctrine of grace.
+The perversion of the Apostle Paul’s doctrine of grace is the current fundamental misunderstanding of the Kingdom of God.
+It is the poison that weakens the will of the Christian to resist sin and to overcome the devil.
+In addition, it has led to many other destructive teachings and practices.

 The Divine grace in Christ has been grievously distorted and misapplied among us Gentiles.
-We do not understand that Paul was contrasting the works of the statutes and ordinances of Moses, such as circumcision, with the grace of God in Christ.
-Instead we are assuming Paul was contrasting godly behavior with the grace of God in Christ.
+We do not know that Paul was contrasting grace with the ceremonial laws of Moses, such as circumcision.
+Instead, we are wrongly assuming Paul was contrasting grace with godly behavior.

 Table of Contents